 The amendments are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted.
 The amendments should be applied using a retrospective transition method to each period presented.
-We are currently evaluating the impact this guidance will have on our condensed consolidated financial statements; however, once adopted, restricted cash will be presented with cash and cash equivalents in our condensed consolidated statements of cash flows and, at June 30, 2017, that amount was approximately \$3.6 million.
+We are currently evaluating the impact this guidance will have on our condensed consolidated financial statements; however, once adopted, restricted cash will be presented with cash and cash equivalents in our condensed consolidated statements of cash flows and, at September 30, 2017, that amount was approximately \$3.6 million.

 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 The new standard requires a lessor to classify leases as either sales-type, finance or operating.
 A lease will be treated as a sale if it transfers all of the risks and rewards, as well as control of the underlying asset, to the lessee.
 If risks and rewards are conveyed without the transfer of control, the lease is treated as a financing lease.
-If the lessor doesn't convey risks and rewards or control, an operating lease results.
+If the lessor does not convey risks and rewards or control, an operating lease results.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessors for sales-type, direct financing, and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
 We continue to evaluate the impact of our adoption of this new standard in 2019 and we estimate the effect on our condensed consolidated financial statements could be approximately \$0.3 million, as we have an operating lease that will be added to the assets and liabilities of our condensed consolidated balance sheet.
 As generally accepted accounting principles for lessors remains mostly unchanged, we do not expect it to have an impact on our leases from our tenants.

 The FASB has issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date.
 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The amendments in ASU 2015-14 defer the effective date of ASU 2014-09 for all entities by one year.
 Public business entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-We continue to evaluate the impact of our adoption of this new standard in 2018 but we do not expect this to have a significant effect on our rental revenue in our condensed consolidated financial statements since our rental revenue relates to triple net leases, and we are still evaluating the impact this may have on our non-lease components, resident services and fee income.